TissueMAPS/TissueMAPS/docs/installation.rst

         psql postgres

-to change permissions for the postgres user (it may already exist) and set a new password:
+and change permissions for the postgres user (it may already exist) and set a new password:

 .. code-block:: sql